College Football Playoff rankings predictions: Top 25 projections for Week 12 | NCAA.com

 - No. 2 Ohio State vs. No. 3 Clemson (Fiesta Bowl)

-LSU gets the top spot for now after beating Alabama on the road.
+LSU gets the top spot (at least for now) after beating Alabama on the road.
 If LSU and Ohio State continue to win, it'll be a fun debate between the two over which team deserves the No. 1 spot.

 Clemson is in great position as long as it keeps on winning.
 But there's going to be some big questions for No. 4.
 Right now, Oregon could make the jump, especially if it beats a 1-loss Utah team in the Pac-12 title game.
 But Oklahoma could easily slot in here should the Sooners win out impressively.
 OU gets undefeated Baylor in Week 12 — a big chance to make a statement.